robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/Section-3-1-Assignment-and-Local-State.md

 # Assignment and Local State

 Assignment can improve the modularity of systems.
+It allows us to model objects that have local state.

+Introducing assignment however breaks the substitution model of function application.
+Programming without the use of assignments is known as functional programming and is deterministic ( there are no side effects.
+Given inputs will always produce the same outputs ).